Willow Bank House Residential Home

 To be awarded the Choice Dining badge, a care home will have committed to delivering exceptional dining experiences with a strong focus on preference, individuality, hygiene and the environment.
 You can explore the specifics of all participating homes in the tab below to learn more about the food on offer, how it is served and presented and what they’re doing to cater for your personal taste.
 Find out more about Choice Dining.

-Dining Locations Pink tick icon Lounge/Diner
+Dining Locations Pink tick icon Bedroom Dining Pink tick icon Lounge/Diner Pink tick icon Restaurant

 Hospitality Pink tick icon Guests are welcome for dinner (Covid permitting)